File objects

 Storage architecture

-Files are stored in a content-addressable store that is completely separate from the graph database.
-The storage layer is a key-value system where each file is identified by a UUID.
+File content is persisted in Infrahub's object storage layer, which is completely separate from the graph database.
+The storage layer is an immutable key-value system where each file is identified by a UUID.
 Once a file is stored, it is never modified or deleted.
 This immutability is what enables version control and time travel for files.

 The graph database handles all the branch-aware, time-aware logic.
 A file object node contains a storage_id attribute that points to the stored file.
 When you update a file, Infrahub stores the new version under a new UUID and updates the node's storage_id on the current branch.
 The original file remains untouched in storage, and any branch or point in time that referenced the old storage_id continues to resolve to the original file.